 But it's not over yet.
 Because is this really Bucky?
 Of course not!
 It's all a diabolical plan by MODOK.

-MODOK is getting pretty fanciful.
-He's got all his AIM agents dressed up in a Hello, Kitty theme.
+MODOK still has all his AIM agents dressed up in a Hello, Kitty theme.

 And he's devised an incredibly complex plan to mess with Cap.
 He contacted Dr. Doom (!), and dared him (!) to build a Bucky-bot.
 And Doom accepts the challenge!